Click on an item to access the relevant information

 It is the shortest walking distance between home and school that determines whether you are entitled to school transport.

-Pupils in primary school who have a particularly dangerous or difficult school journey may also be entitled to school transport.
+Students in primary school who have a particularly dangerous or difficult school journey may also be entitled to school transport.
 If you think that your child’s way to school is particularly difficult or dangerous, you can contact the school to apply for school transport in the municipality where you live.

-Grade 10 students are free to wear clothing of their own choice including the school uniform if they prefer.
+Grade 10 students are free to wear clothing of their own choice, including the school uniform if they prefer.